 # of community service hours per Scholar, per year

-Core defines equity as each of us getting what we need to survive and succeed – access to opportunity, networks, resources, and support – based on where we are and where we want to go.
-Simply put, think of equity as each of us reaching our full potential.
+CORE defines equity as each of us getting what we need to survive and succeed – access to opportunity, networks, resources, and support – based on where we are and where we want to go.
+Equity is the key that allows each of us to unlock our full potential.

 We commit to affirming and celebrating racial, ethnic, gender, age, class, spiritual, national, regional, and personal identities within our organization and in the communities that we work with as a way to achieve equity.
-We do this as a way to dismantle the systemic injustices that oppresses so many.
-We build relationships with everyone in a way that empowers their voice, honors their values, and utilizes their strengths.
+We build relationships with everyone in a way that empowers their voice, honors their values, and celebrates their strengths.

-To achieve our mission we commit to continually working toward these goals in the areas of social justice and equity at all levels of our work.
-We aim to uphold this belief in how we practice our values and should also be reflected in Core’s staff and board, and in our operations and governance.
-We know that this is a work in progress and we as an organization commit ourselves to this work.
+We commit to working toward our mission in a way that centers social justice and equity at all levels of our work.
+We are accountable to upholding this belief in how we practice our values, and ensuring that it is reflected throughout CORE’s staff and board, and our operations and governance.
+We know that this is a work in progress and we as an organization commit ourselves to this ongoing work.